Harinivanitha25/Rock_Paper_Scissor/README.md

 # Rock_Paper_Scissor
-A dynamic rock paper and scissor game with the basic levels of JavaScript and HTML,CSS.
+A dynamic rock paper and scissor game with the basic level of JavaScript and HTML,CSS.